What Puppy Vaccinations Does My Puppy Need?

-If your puppy is over 4 months or somewhere in between, just remember that the priority is the DHPP vaccination and the Rabies vaccination – the first because it’s what puppies die from the most, and the second because it’s required by law.
+For older puppies, just remember that the priority is the DHPP vaccination and the Rabies vaccination – the first because it’s what puppies die from the most, and the second because it’s required by law.

 If you have any questions about your specific situation, feel free to contact us!
 We’re happy to help you figure out what works best for you. 🙂

 My puppy has already had some vaccinations, can I get the rest of their puppy shots with you?

 Absolutely!
 If you can, bring us any paperwork you might have had with your previous vet so we can see where your puppy’s at.
 We can always tailor your puppy vaccinations schedule for your specific puppy & your unique situation.

 Why do puppies need three rounds of booster vaccinations?